Bryan-Nolan/coder-survey/README.md

 ![Error](https://github.com/Bryan-Nolan/coder-survey/blob/main/assets/readme_images/Error.jpg)

-After answering all questions, the user receives a summary of all the questions asked and how other partipates responed shown as percentages.
+After answering all questions, the user receives a summary of all the questions asked and how other participants response shown as percentages.

 ![Results](https://github.com/Bryan-Nolan/coder-survey/blob/main/assets/readme_images/results.jpg)

+### Future Features

+In the future I would consider adding the following feature.
+    * Users adding email addresses as to have 1 try per user
+    * Adding a feature to have an admin user as to add questions through the program.

 [Back to top ⇧](#)